agama-project/agama/web/README.md

 some hints.
 The second location to check for errors or warnings is output of `npm run server` where you can find issues when communicating with the backend.
 And last but on least is journal on backend machine where is logged backend activity `journalctl -b`.
-If journal does not provide required info, there is also option to see dbus communication which can give hint about data flow.
-Command is `busctl monitor --address /run/agama/bus`
+If the journal does not contain the required info, you can inspect the D-Bus communication which can give hint about data flow.
+Command is `busctl monitor --address unix:path=/run/agama/bus`

 ### Special Environment Variables